The MDC Team

 - Fishing Guide NSB and Alaska

-I am grateful to work with and learn from our dedicated Welcome Center Volunteers each day.
-I love the opportunity that I have been given to blend all of my skills and experience in order to create the most welcoming, educational, and unforgettable memories for you and your family and friends.
-So here I am world… excited, inspired, and waiting to share my passion for animals and conservation with all of you.
-You truly will discover AMAZING!
+It is a privilege to work with and learn from our dedicated Volunteers each day.
+I love the opportunity that I have been given to utilize my unique skills and experience in order to create the most welcoming and memorable experience for every guest.
+And of course, I’ll make sure you’ll have the most wonderful and sustainable gift to take home!

 - Florida Master Naturalist Program – Coastal Shoreline Restoration Certified